ggegoge/PyTDM/pythonista/README_iOS.md

 Only slight changes.
 No need for `pyttsx3` here since you have the built-in `speech` module.

-Also the `zapisz` function is not implemented since there is no easy way to save an audio file with the `speech` module.
+The `zapisz` function is not implemented since there is no easy way to save an audio file with the `speech` module.

+Apart from that it
+works in the same way as the normal version.

 ### set up
 save this __whole directory__ (preferably under the name __pytdm__)
 in your pythonista `site-packages-3` directory.
-Then you can import it anywhere using the `import pytdm` command and
+Then you can import it anywhere using the `import pytdm` command.